2022-23 Annual Report (text version)

 Appointed 1 October 2020.

-Ms Vilgan is currently the Chairperson of the Commonwealth Bank Group Staff Superannuation Fund, a Member of the Board of the Guardians of New Zealand Superannuation and a Member of the Cambooya Investment Committee.
-Her former roles include Chairperson of the Federal Government’s Safety, Rehabilitation and Compensation Commission, a member of the Board of the Children’s Hospital Foundation (Qld) and a Queensland Council member of AICD.
+She is currently the Chairperson of the Commonwealth Bank Group Staff Superannuation Fund and a Member of the Cambooya Investment Committee.
+Ms Vilgan’s former roles include Chairperson of the Federal Government’s Safety, Rehabilitation and Compensation Commission, a member of the Board of the Children’s Hospital Foundation (Qld), a member of the Board of the Guardians of New Zealand Superannuation, and a Queensland Council member of AICD.
 She is a former Councillor, Deputy Chancellor and Chairperson of the Audit and Risk Committee at Queensland University of Technology (QUT), and a former director and Chair of the Board of the Association of Superannuation Funds of Australia (ASFA).

 In 2013, Ms Vilgan was named the Telstra Australian Businesswoman of the Year.
 She holds qualifications in business and superannuation and is a Fellow of both AICD and ASFA and a Member of Chief Executive Women.

-The responsibility for the day-to-day operation and administration of QTC is delegated by the Board to the Chief Executive and the Executive Leadership Team.
-The Chief Executive is appointed by the Board and executives are appointed by the Chief Executive.
+The responsibility for the day-to-day operation and administration of QTC is delegated by the Board to the Chief Executive Officer and the Executive Leadership Team.
+The Chief Executive Officer is appointed by the Board and executives are appointed by the Chief Executive Officer.
 Executive Leadership Team appointments are made on the basis of qualifications, experience, skills, strategic ability, and commitment to contribute to QTC’s performance and achievement of its corporate objectives.

 QTC’s Executive Leadership Team

 The Financial and Performance Management Standard 2019 (Qld) (Standard) governs the operation of QTC’s internal audit function.
-QTC outsourced its independent internal audit function to EY for the 2020–21 financial year.
-Internal audit reports to the Risk and Audit Committee and is conducted under an Internal Audit Policy, consistent with the relevant audit and ethical standards.
+QTC outsourced its independent internal audit function for the 2022–23 financial year.
+Internal Audit reports to the Risk and Audit Committee and is conducted under an Internal Audit Policy, consistent with the relevant audit and ethical standards.
 The role of internal audit is to support QTC’s corporate governance framework by providing the Board (through the Risk and Audit Committee) with:

 - assurance that QTC has effective, efficient and economical internal controls in place to support the achievement of its objectives, including the management of risk, and